 - 1 cup of Chestnut Hill Farms Pineapple, crushed (Learn how to crush your own pineapple here!)

 - 1 cup marshmallow crème

-- In a food processor, puree the peeled sweet potatoes, 1 cup of crushed Chestnut Hill Farms Pineapple, brown sugar, bourbon, melted butter, salt, cinnamon, ginger, allspice, nutmeg, pepper and eggs until completely smooth.
-Scrape the sides of the bowl as needed to ensure ingredients are fully incorporated.
+- In a food processor, puree the peeled sweet potatoes, 1 cup of crushed Chestnut Hill Farms Pineapple, brown sugar, bourbon, melted butter, salt, cinnamon, ginger, allspice, nutmeg, pepper, and eggs until completely smooth.
+Scrape the sides of the bowl as needed to ensure the ingredients are fully incorporated.

 Honey-Glazed Turkey Breast with Roasted Pineapple

 Thanksgiving dinner wouldn’t be complete without a stunning, roasted turkey centerpiece!
 This year, prepare yourself for a game-changing new turkey taste.
 We’ve combined sweet honey and refreshing pineapple with savory soy sauce and a zing of ginger for a flavor explosion.
 Add this to your list of unique Thanksgiving recipes, because guests will be asking for it year after year!

 - 1 bone-in whole turkey breast, about 5 lbs

 - 1 Chestnut Hill Farm Pineapple, about 3 lbs

 - ½ cup dry white wine or apple juice

 - 1 teaspoon finely chopped ginger root